 • Inspect for pests, particularly the emerald ash borer (EAB).
 Last year the EAB was discovered in Delaware.
 This pest has devastated the ash tree population in the United States since its arrival in 2002.
 A certified arborist will be able to identify the signs of emerald ash borer and recommend treatment options.

 Maintaining your landscape should an important part of your home spring cleaning routine.
-Stein Tree Service has been providing excellent tree care, including tree removal, trimming and pruning, and other services, to the residents of Delaware, Pennsylvania, Maryland and New Jersey for over 33 years.
+Stein Tree Service has been providing excellent tree care, including tree removal, trimming and pruning, and other services, to the residents of Delaware, Pennsylvania, and Maryland for over 33 years.
 We are also licensed to treat for the emerald ash borer in Delaware and Pennsylvania.
 For a free consultation or to learn about our services, contact us today!